MetzinAround/practical-classroom-workshop/course/formatting_text.md

 Our previous page was kind of boring.
 Let's start by adding some text and making sure to give it a nice format.

-We'll take our old *test page* and instead write a small page about `git`:
+We'll take our test page we just created and instead write a small page about `git`:

 ```yaml
 ---